Skip to page content

 Privacy Impact Analysis

-The following questions are directed at critically analyzing the selection process for any technologies utilized by the system, including system hardware, RFID, biometrics, and other technology.
+The following questions are directed at critically analyzing the selection process for any technologies utilized by the system, including system hardware, biometrics, and other technology.

-What stage of development is the system in, and what project development life cycle was used?
+For systems in development, what stage of development is the system in, and what project development life cycle was used?

 EBSS is operational; the system development conforms to computer security lifecycle defined in the DOL System Development Lifecycle Management Manual (SDLCMM).
-Based on the SDLCMM, the system is in the ‘Operations and Maintenance’ phase.
+Based on the SDLCMM the system is in the 'Operations and Maintenance' phase.

-Does the project employ technology which may raise privacy concerns?
+For systems in development, does the project employ technology which may raise privacy concerns?
 If so please discuss their implementation?

 EBSS does not employ technology which may raise privacy concerns.